babobski/Komodo-LESS-Compiler/README.md

 ![screenshot](screenshot03.png)
 In the file scopes window, you can setup up to 3 file scopes.
 For each file scope you can set a output file( this file will be triggered if a less file is in the current scope ) and set up to 3 include folders.
-If a LESS file is inside a file scope, the selected output file will be compiled on save.
+If a LESS file is inside(recursively) a file scope, the selected output file will be compiled on save.
 This allows you to work with multiple file scopes in one project or allows to work with multiple open projects( komodo windows )